Emerald Advisors LLC Reduces Stock Position in Broadcom Inc. (NASDAQ:AVGO)

 Shares of Broadcom stock opened at $1,110.38 on Thursday.
 The stock’s fifty day moving average is $942.95 and its 200-day moving average is $888.62.
 The firm has a market capitalization of $519.81 billion, a PE ratio of 33.71, a price-to-earnings-growth ratio of 2.14 and a beta of 1.10.
 The company has a quick ratio of 2.56, a current ratio of 2.82 and a debt-to-equity ratio of 1.57.
 Broadcom Inc. has a 12-month low of $542.45 and a 12-month high of $1,151.82.

-Broadcom (NASDAQ:AVGO – Get Free Report) last posted its quarterly earnings results on Thursday, December 7th.
-The semiconductor manufacturer reported $11.06 earnings per share for the quarter, beating the consensus estimate of $10.96 by $0.10.
-The firm had revenue of $9.30 billion for the quarter, compared to analyst estimates of $9.28 billion.
+Broadcom (NASDAQ:AVGO – Get Free Report) last announced its earnings results on Thursday, December 7th.
+The semiconductor manufacturer reported $11.06 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $10.96 by $0.10.
+The company had revenue of $9.30 billion for the quarter, compared to analyst estimates of $9.28 billion.
 Broadcom had a return on equity of 73.43% and a net margin of 39.31%.
-Broadcom’s quarterly revenue was up 4.1% on a year-over-year basis.
+Broadcom’s revenue for the quarter was up 4.1% compared to the same quarter last year.
 During the same period in the previous year, the firm earned $9.75 earnings per share.
 Equities analysts anticipate that Broadcom Inc. will post 42.08 earnings per share for the current year.

 Broadcom Increases Dividend